ibm-cloud-docs/devsecops/devsecops-cocoa-cli.md

 The name of the evidence locker repository can be set by using `--org` and `--repo`, or by using the `EVIDENCE_LOCKER_REPO_OWNER` and `EVIDENCE_LOCKER_REPO_NAME` environment variables.

 By default, the CLI on each invocation ensures that you work with an up-to-date version of a Git locker.
 This behavior can be disabled by setting `COCOA_USE_CACHE` to any value except `0`, `false`, `no`, or `n`.
 In this case, the CLI uses its internal cache to look up evidence (much faster), but results might be stale.

-Additionally, you can upload evidence and attachments to [Cloud Object Storage](https://www.ibm.com/cloud/object-storage){: external}as well for archiving purposes.
-It is done automatically when the following environment variables are present:

-- `COS_ENDPOINT`: The [endpoint](https://cloud.ibm.com/docs/cloud-object-storage?topic=cloud-object-storage-endpoints){: external}where the Cloud Object Storage bucket can be accessed.
-- `COS_BUCKET_NAME`: The name of the Cloud Object Storage bucket.
-- `COS_API_KEY`: An [IBM Cloud API key](https://cloud.ibm.com/docs/account?topic=account-userapikey#userapikey){: external}or [Service ID API key](https://cloud.ibm.com/docs/account?topic=account-serviceidapikeys&interface=ui){: external}that has write access to the Cloud Object Storage bucket.
-- `IBM_AUTH_ENDPOINT`: The endpoint where the API key can be used to generate an [IAM token](https://cloud.ibm.com/docs/account?topic=account-iamtoken_from_apikey&interface=api){: external}(defaults to `https://iam.cloud.ibm.com/identity/token`){: external}.

 ### cocoa locker asset add < URI >
 {: #locker-asset-add}